Andrea Cantelmo

 The Battle of Kallo.
 Oil on canvas by Peter Snayers.

 Andrea Cantelmo, copperplate engraving by Andreas Magliar published as an illustration by Lionardo di Capua, Vita di D. Andrea Cantelmo, Naples, 1693.
 National Library of Spain.

-Andrea Cantelmo (2 August 1598 – 5 November 1645) was a Neapolitan commander of Habsburg armies during the Thirty Years' War, the War of the Mantuan Succession, the second phase of the Eighty Years' War, the Franco-Spanish War (1635–59), and the Reapers War.
+Andrea Cantelmo (2 August 1598 – 5 November 1645) was a Neapolitan commander and inventor during the Thirty Years' War, the War of the Mantuan Succession, the second phase of the Eighty Years' War, the Franco-Spanish War (1635–59), and the Reapers War.

 Life

 Cantelmo, son of the duke of Popoli and of Laura d'Evoli, was born in Pettorano sul Gizio on 2 August 1598.
 In 1620 he was given command of a company of arquebusiers by the viceroy of Naples Gaspare Borgia.
 With his new company he set out for the war of Valtellina.
 Where he participated in the battles of Tirano and Morbegno, the siege of Chiavenna and the relief of Coira.
 After serving in the Valtelline he transferred to the army of Emperor Ferdinand II as a cavalry commander, serving in Bohemia, distinguishing himself in the battles against Gábor Bethlen.
 He then returned to Italy to take part in the Relief of Genoa.
 He remained in Italy to serve in the initial stages of the War of the Mantuan Succession, taking part in the Siege of Casale, and the battles of Verrua, Nice, Rosignano and Pontestura.